All-Star Chris Nagel & MVP Kevin Miller lead the way for Honesdale boys

 Kyle Carney and Nick Casazza formed a deadly backcourt duo, combining for 19 points and playing relentless defense.

-Page 3 of 3 - Cole McConnell came off the bench to provide serious muscle in the paint.
+Cole McConnell came off the bench to provide serious muscle in the paint.
 The junior center hauled down six rebounds and blocked three Paupack shots.

 Ian Langendoerfer tallied six of his eight points in the second half, helping to ignite Honesdale's late-game offensive surge.